28 Simple One Page Rental Agreement Templates – Word | PDF

 Lastly, the landlord and tenant should sign the document to make it authentic and binding between them.
 Each party must sign the document next to their name and indicate the date of signing.

-Note: Tenants are not to be confused with occupants.
-Tenants are responsible for paying rent and are bound by the rental agreement while occupants live on the premises and may or may not be responsible for paying rent
+Tenants are not to be confused with occupants.
+Tenants are responsible for paying rent and are bound by the agreement, while occupants live on the premises and may or may not be responsible for paying rent.

 Responsibilities of Landlord

 Landlords will typically be responsible for creating the rental agreement, even though it is not uncommon for them to collaborate with tenants in creating the document.
-A simple one-page rental agreement will majorly be protecting the landlord and their property.
+A simple one-page rental agreement will primarily protect the landlord and their property.
 However, they are also obligated to their tenants.

 Also, landlords are typically responsible for providing security and ensuring the tenants have clean surroundings.
 Safety and cleanliness are essential considerations for tenants.
 Safety includes health safety.
 Another landlord’s responsibility is that they must respect and preserve the tenant’s right to live without any disturbance.

-Note: Landlords are expected to award tenants an opportunity to resolve any issues or violations to the lease within a period ordinarily set by state law, provided the violation is not a serious offense such as selling or manufacturing illegal drugs.
-Landlords can initiate the eviction process when the tenant fails to take corrective actions within the specified period.
+Landlords are expected to award tenants an opportunity to resolve any issues or violations of the lease within a period ordinarily set by state law, provided the violation is not a serious offense such as selling or manufacturing illegal drugs.
+Landlords can initiate the eviction process when the tenant fails to take corrective action within the specified period.

 Frequently Asked Questions

-A landlord’s responsibilities are state-specific, and they revolve around security deposits, evictions, and access to the premises during a tenant’s tenancy.
-The primary responsibilities are repairs and maintenance, respecting a tenant’s privilege to “quiet enjoyment, refunding security deposit, and providing safety and cleanliness within the property.
+A landlord’s responsibilities are state specific, and they revolve around security deposits, evictions, and access to the premises during a tenant’s tenancy.
+The primary responsibilities are repairs and maintenance, respecting a tenant’s privilege to “quiet enjoyment, refunding the security deposit, and providing safety and cleanliness within the property.

 The information that should be prioritized in a lease agreement includes identification information of the landlord and tenant, the rent amount, property description, lease term, security deposit, and signatures of the tenant and landlord.
 In addition, the agreement can include other relevant information associated with the lease.